Subscribe to our newsletter to keep up to date on all of our latest events, projects and news.

 UNESCO’s International Mother Language Day is a worldwide annual observance held on 21 February to promote awareness of linguistic and cultural diversity and to promote multilingualism.
 It has been observed globally since 2000 and has important historical roots.
 In Bangladesh 21 February is the anniversary of the day when Bangladeshis fought for recognition for the Bangla language.

-Manchester has been marking International Mother Language Day since 2017, then in 2019 Manchester City of Literature oversaw organisation of the 2020 event onwards.
+Manchester has been marking International Mother Language Day since 2017, in 2019 Manchester City of Literature oversaw organisation of the 2020 event onwards.
 Here’s a bit about what goes on each February:

 You can join in the conversation by tagging us on social media @MCRCityofLit and using the hashtag #MotherLanguageDay.

 Multi-Language Mushaira from International Mother Language Day 2019